Wellness

 • The cycle continues

-Ayurveda offers tools to break this cycle by addressing stress at multiple levels.
+Ayurveda offers tools to interrupt this cycle by working on stress at several levels at once.

 The Ayurvedic View of Stress

-In Ayurveda, stress is understood as an imbalance that affects our entire being—body, mind, and spirit.
-The goal isn't to eliminate all stress (which isn't possible), but to build resilience and create balance.
+In Ayurveda, stress is seen as an imbalance that touches your whole being: body, mind, and spirit.
+The aim isn't to wipe out all stress, which isn't possible anyway, but to build resilience and restore balance.

 Types of Stress in Ayurveda